-RosAria compiles in a catkin_ws, following the tutorial:

-http://wiki.ros.org/ROSARIA/Tutorials/How_to_use_ROSARIA

-Created instructor catkin workspace, mostly for testing purpose.
-Git clone into src, and catkin_make.

-The node compiles without issue, providing Aria or AriaCoda is already available system wide.

-CLIs for starting rosaria and teleop node:

-'''

-rosrun rosaria RosAria port:=/dev/ttyS1

-rosrun rosaria client interface

-'''

-There is a series of ROS parameters that will need to be passed to ensure that the odometry is configured properly.
+- RosAria was developed for ROS1: - http://wiki.ros.org/ROSARIA/Tutorials/How_to_use_ROSARIA - If you wish to add more functionality or adapt the aria code you can but you will need to rewrite the code for ROS2. - The node compiles without issue, providing Aria or AriaCoda is already available system wide. - CLIs for starting rosaria and teleop node : - ros2 run ariaNode -rp /dev/ttyUSB0 - There is a series of ROS parameters that will need to be passed to ensure that the odometry is configured properly.